Skip to main content

 When to Use Outline

-The outline feature works best with bookmarked PDFs, Markdown, and DOCX documents.
+The outline feature works best with bookmarked PDFs, Markdown, DOCX, PowerPoint (PPTX), and EPUB documents.
 It is especially effective when reading lengthy documents and books.
 Outline support for plain text and unbookmarked PDFs will be added in future iterations.

 Usage Examples